Types of Transition Strips

 Borders and Transition

 Borders are a popular design choice, and you can work the look in with your transition.
 If the border goes around the outer edge of the room, you can carry it through to the transition strip for a seamless finish.
 If you want the border to sit inside the transitional area, then be sure to match your transition strip to the main floor as closely as possible.
 We offer the most popular colors chosen by designers and professionals alike, including travertine, Nuevo White Carrara, Crema Sahara Marfil, black granite and Pure White Thazoz.
-The color choices can be contrasted or coordinated with the main flooring based on your design plans and goals.
+The color choices can be contrasted or coordinated with the main flooring based on your design plans

 Natural stone can be cut with special saw blades, but larger projects may warrant a special order.
 We’re happy to fill custom orders so that you can have transition strips that are as close to the proper size as possible.
 We have highly skilled manufacturers who treat the process with an eye for detail and a commitment to excellence.
 We’ll create thresholds that meet your requirements for width, length, and depth.